Birds in Your Backyard

 The Rose-beasted Grosbeak is a shy bird, but once it finds your feeder it will be a frequent visitor.
-A basic feeder with a good seed mix is all you need to bring this world-traveler to your doorstep.
+A basic feeder with a good seed mix is all you need to bring this world traveler to your doorstep.

-Along with the American Goldfinch, Black-capped Chickadee and Chipping Sparrow, the Tufted Titmouse is among the littlest visitors that will come to your bird feeder.
-It is easy to recognize by the “tuft” atop its head, and looks somewhat like a tiny, gray Blue Jay.
+Along with the American Goldfinch, Black-capped Chickadee, and Chipping Sparrow, the Tufted Titmouse is among the littlest visitors that will come to your bird feeder.
+It is easy to recognize by the “tuft” atop its head and looks somewhat like a tiny, gray Blue Jay.

 Like the Black-capped Chickadee, the Tufted Titmouse has a fondness for sunflower seeds.
-Both birds will steal away a single seed from your feeder, and take to a nearby branch to crack open and consume before returning for another.
+Both birds will steal away a single seed from your feeder, and take it to a nearby branch to crack open and consume before returning for another.

-The White-breasted Nuthatch is a small bird with black, gray and white plumage.
+The White-breasted Nuthatch is a small bird with black, gray, and white plumage.
 It is notable for moving down the trunk of a tree head-first.
 It will be happy to come to your feeder for a standard seed mix, but will also enjoy suet and especially peanuts.

 Keep an eye out for the White-breasted Nuthatch hunting along the trunks of nearby trees.
 It will search the bark for insects and manage to configure itself in some bizarre positions along the way.